cbrewster/gsoc2017/notes/test_failures.md

  - [ ] tHead on HTMLTableElement must enqueue connectedCallback when inserting a custom element

  - [ ] tFoot on HTMLTableElement must enqueue connectedCallback when inserting a custom element

-### `reactions/NamedNodeMap.html`
- - [ ] setNamedItem on NamedNodeMap must enqueue an attributeChanged reaction when replacing an existing attribute

- - [ ] setNamedItemNS on NamedNodeMap must enqueue an attributeChanged reaction when replacing an existing attribute

 ### `reactions/Range.html`
  - [ ] createContextualFragment on Range must construct a custom element